 We have fantastic assemblies throughout the year from Tomcat spirit assemblies and the Veterans Day assembly to our drama play performances and more.
 A student favorite is the cultural celebration assembly, which features a parade of nations flag march and a culturally diverse talent show, where students showcase their culture through music, dance, and other artistic expressions.
 Assemblies like this make an impact on our students, and they learn to appreciate and celebrate those who are different from themselves.

 We value parent and community feedback.
-One way we encourage families to give feedback is by attending a Coffee with the Principal.
-This is a very informal gathering, where parents can discuss questions, concerns, or other items with Principal Fisher over a cup of coffee.
-Of course if you are unable to attend, we are always accepting feedback through our office at 206-631-6000 or email firstname.lastname@example.org.
+We are always accepting feedback through our office at 206-631-6000 or email email@example.com.
 We look forward to hearing from families and working with you to continue to improve our learning community.

 Free breakfast, lunch, and snacks will be served to children during the summer at several Highline schools through a federally-funded anti-hunger program.
 Eight Highline schools will join five community organizations to serve children living in South King County.